astronomer/docs/astro/ci-cd-templates/circleci.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [CircleCI](https://circleci.com/) is a continuous integration and continuous delivery platform that can be used to implement DevOps practices.
-This document provides sample CI/CD templates to automate deploying Apache Airflow DAGs from a GitHub repository to Astro using CircleCI.
+This document provides sample CI/CD templates to automate deploying Apache Airflow® DAGs from a GitHub repository to Astro using CircleCI.

 If you have one Deployment and one environment on Astro, use the _single branch implementation_.
 If you have multiple Deployments that support development and production environments, use the _multiple branch implementation_.
 If your team builds custom Docker images, use the _custom image_ implementation.